codder-sw/AI-Resume-Analytics-Engine/README.md

 ---

-## ⭐ Support
+# ⭐ Support

-If you found this project helpful, consider giving it a ⭐ on GitHub!
+If you found this project useful, please consider giving it a ⭐ on GitHub.

+Feedback, suggestions, and contributions are always welcome!

+---

+## 📜 License

+This project is licensed under the MIT License.